rohithzmoi/Droidstar-DMR/README.md

 ## Downloads

-- For Android users, you can download the app via [this link](https://inz.to/droidstar-vu3lvo).
+- ~~For Android users, you can download the app via [this link](https://inz.to/droidstar-vu3lvo).~~
-- For older Android versions (Armabi_v7a), please use [this link](https://inz.to/droidstar-vu3lvo).
+- ~~For older Android versions (Armabi_v7a), please use [this link](https://inz.to/droidstar-vu3lvo).~~

 - For iOS users, the iOS version is now available!
-Due to the 10k limit on TestFlight, I won’t be posting the invitation link publicly.
-If you’re interested in testing the iOS version, please mail me at vu3lvo@proton.me.
+Due to the 10k limit on TestFlight, I won't be posting the invitation link publicly.
+If you're interested in testing the iOS version, please mail me at vu3lvo@proton.me.

 ## Feedback and Support